-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - The degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - The level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - The reasonableness of the budget and spend plan for the proposed project and objectives.
+- Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, and time commitment of the individuals on the team; - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of the budget and spend plan for the proposed project and objectives.